lostflux/content/content/musings/teardrop.md

 ---
 title: teardrop
-description: a haiku about emotional contradictions.
+description: |
-category: musings
+  A haiku about emotional contradictions and the absence of "collectedness."
 date: 2020-08-13 23:00:00
 ---